 What we don’t: Not as premium as the more affordable Rab Mythic Alpine Light above.

 For backcountry missions when every ounce counts, you’ll need a jacket that offers big warmth for a low weight.
-Enter the 7.8-ounce Mountain Hardwear Ghost Whisperer/2, one of the most impressive jackets in its class.
-You get 2.5 ounces of premium 800-fill hydrophobic down in a package that stuffs down smaller than a 1-liter Nalgene (complete with a carabiner clip loop).
-Impressively, despite the low weight and small packed size, the Ghost Whisperer/2 doesn’t compromise much on functionality or features with zippered hand pockets, a hem adjustment, and decent wind and water resistance.
+Enter the 8.5-ounce Mountain Hardwear Ghost Whisperer, one of the most impressive jackets in its class.
+You get 2.8 ounces of premium 800-fill down in a package that stuffs down smaller than a 1-liter Nalgene (complete with a carabiner clip loop).
+Impressively, despite the low weight and small packed size, the Ghost Whisperer doesn’t compromise much on functionality or features with zippered hand pockets, hood and hem adjustments, and decent wind and water resistance.
+With the latest update, Mountain Hardwear even incorporated synthetic fill at the first baffle of each cuff, which is a small but thoughtful addition that helps prevent wetting out when playing in the snow or washing your hands.

-However, while the Ghost Whisperer/2 is built to resist a light chill at the belay or during a summer evening at camp, it’s notably less insulated than most other options here (when you factor in the difference in fill power, it’s approximately as warm as the REI 650 above).
-And with a thin 10-denier shell, we don’t recommend it as your daily driver.
-Finally, compared to the Rab Mythic Alpine Light above, the Ghost Whisperer/2 is $30 pricier despite using less premium materials, including lower-fill-power down and no added synthetic fill for breathability and moisture resistance.
-For the most diehard of ounce counters, Mountain Hardwear also makes the Ghost Whisperer UL Hoody, which features a 5-denier shell, 1,000-fill down, and clocks in at only 6.2 ounces.
+However, while the Ghost Whisperer is built to resist a light chill at the belay or during a summer evening at camp, it’s notably less insulated than most other options here (when you factor in the difference in fill power, it’s approximately as warm as the REI 650 above).
+And with a thin (10D x 10D) shell, we don’t recommend it as your daily driver.
+Finally, compared to the Rab Mythic Alpine Light above, the Ghost Whisperer is $30 pricier, 0.5 ounces heavier, and uses lower-fill-power down along with synthetic fill only at the cuffs (the Rab features synthetic at the sides, cuffs, shoulders, and base of the hood).
+For the most diehard of ounce counters, Mountain Hardwear also makes the Ghost Whisperer UL Hoody, which features a 5- by 7-denier shell, 1,000-fill down, and clocks in at only 6.2 ounces...
+Read in-depth review (prior men's version)

 Weight: 10.1 oz.